Guide to whale watching in Tromso (& the most ethical way to do it)

 Brim Explorer Silent Whale Watching tour

-A woman standing on the deck of a whale safari boat with mountains and orange sky in the background
+Me standing on the deck of a whale safari boat with mountains and orange sky in the background

 Furthermore, they follow a strict whale watching philosophy which centers around minimal intrusion and prioritizes the well-being of the whales.
 This means that they don’t chase the whales or actively try to get very close to them.
 Instead, they let them feed in peace which sometimes results in the whales coming close to the boat by themselves.